Napier man caught by police helicopter in Auckland - NZ Herald

 A Napier man has been arrested in South Auckland after being caught allegedly breaking into a residential property by a police helicopter.

-Police said they received multiple calls from the pubic relating to a man allegedly attempting to break into vehicles in Papatoetoe, Auckland, about 1.30am on Friday.
+Police said they received multiple calls from the public relating to a man allegedly attempting to break into vehicles in Papatoetoe, Auckland, about 1.30am on Friday.

 The police helicopter, named 'Eagle', was deployed to the area and officers observed a man allegedly running through several properties and breaking into the front door of a residential address.